Article

 • A More Holistic Approach to Test Maintenance: Generative AI takes a holistic approach, seamlessly integrating various data sources into the test maintenance process.
 It delves into the visual aspects, scrutinizes the underlying HTML code, and comprehends human-readable content.
 This multidimensional perspective ensures test cases remain relevant and up-to-date throughout the software development journey.
 It's akin to having an all-knowing guardian watching over the tests.

-Challenges of Generative AI For Software Testing
+Challenges of Generative AI in Software Testing

 Abstract representation of a Test model generated from previos tests, test runs and real user clicks